Doishy/Doomsday-Codex/articles/TES_vs_ANT_vs_DD.md

 was coming where I present them properly and in greater detail.
 This is that article.

-Back in November some of us started trying to work out actually how the deck was performing.
+Back in November some of us started trying to actually work out how well the deck was performing.
 We had gone through a tricky year with the Sensei's Diving Top ban and as a result many people were changing many things in their lists with no real idea of how performance was going.
 To help work this out we started a public